Close

 4. State sex offender registry

-Each in-home child care provider must complete 32 hours of training covering topics such as CPR and first aid, child abuse prevention, safe sleep, and care for children with special needs if needed.
-The provider and family must also commit to quarterly monitoring and oversight.
+Each in-home child care provider must complete 32 hours of training covering topics such as CPR and first aid, child abuse prevention, safe sleep practices, and care for children with special needs if needed.

-In addition, service members and providers participating in the program must agree to program oversight provided by the department’s third party administrator through periodic home visits.
+In addition, families and providers participating in the program must agree to program oversight provided by the department’s third party administrator through home visits every six months.

 The amount of fee assistance provided per child is based on: